top of page

 Stick to one-story dwellings

-Units with stairs eliminate older folks and the disabled from renting.
+Units with stairs exclude older adults and people with disabilities from renting.
 You want to cast a wide net of those who can and would rent your property.

 Avoid older properties